 Appellants should attempt to discuss their dissatisfaction with a decision made by NICS with the responsible party.
-This includes their assessor to determine if the assessment process was followed correctly or some ambiguity occurred during the process.
-If unable to reach a mutual decision, an appeal against the assessment results must be submitted in writing using the Appeals Form and sent via email directly to admin@nics.org.au.
+This includes their assessor, in the case of appealing an assessment decision, to determine if the assessment process was followed correctly or some ambiguity occurred during the process.
+If unable to reach a mutual decision, an appeal against the assessment results must be submitted in writing using the Appeal Form and sent via email directly to admin@nics.org.au.
 The appeal must include the following information: